 Light Preferences: | Partial shade |

-Flowering Season: | Flowers infrequently (once about every 10 years) during the growing season |
+Flowering Season: | Flowers infrequently (once about every ten years) during the growing season |

 44) Phalaenopsis Orchids (Moth Orchids)

 Phalaenopsis is a very popular genus of orchids comprising over 70 species of plants in the family Orchidaceae.
-These are prized for their long-lasting flowers which under appropriate growing conditions can sometimes last the full year.
+These are prized for their long-lasting flowers, which, under appropriate growing conditions, can sometimes last the full year.

 Native To: | India, Taiwan, China, Southeast Asia, New Guinea, and Australia. |